OVERVIEW & OBJECTIVES

 10) Funding Frustrations?
 (Spoiler Alert 1: MOST investments are BAD investments!
 Spoiler Alert 2: Friends & Family Funding = Founders Frequently Failing) (full column soon)

 11a) Investors don't invest in one company; they diversify their portfolio to mitigate risk and increase chances of big wins.
-I believe entrepreneurs/startups can (should?) now consider that too! (more soon)
+I believe that many entrepreneurs/startups should now consider that too! (more soon)

-11b) I believe the ideas of "you must be all-in" and "you must have one sole focus" are somewhat outdated from a time (just a few years ago!) before the cloud and AWS and WordPress and Shopify and Facebook Ad-Targeting and countless other services made it MUCH easier/faster/cheaper to launch MVPs! (more soon)
+11b) I believe the ideas of "you must be all-in" (on one startup) are somewhat outdated from a time (just a few years ago!) before the cloud and AWS and WordPress and Shopify and Facebook Ad-Targeting and countless other services made it MUCH easier/faster/cheaper to launch MVPs! (more soon)

 11c) Why don't more startups proactively anticipate their pivots?
 Why not use economies of scale and shared resources to simultaneously build/launch your next pivot (or 3!)
 BEFORE you're actually forced to?
 A-B testing is common in marketing campaigns, why not A-B test your core startup/product? (more soon)